 Here at Knowsley Lane Primary School we are dedicated to ensuring that all pupils are kept safe at all times.
-If you have any concerns at all and wish to talk to someone please come into school and have a chat with our Designated Safeguarding Lead.
+If you have any concerns at all and wish to talk to someone, please come into school and have a chat with one of our Designated Safeguarding Leads.

 Please click the link below to see the Safeguarding and Child Protection Policy and Procedure.

 For more information on how schools keep pupils safe then please download the Governments Keeping Children Safe in Education document.
 Click the link to download:

 Since 1st July 2015 all schools have had a duty to protect all children and young adults from the risk of Radicalisation and Extremism, under section 26 of the Counter-Terrorism and Security Act 2015.
 This act requires schools to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent duty.